Beyoncé Channeled Audrey Hepburn In A 128-Carat Diamond Necklace

 “Beyoncé and Jay-Z are the epitome of the modern love story,” said Alexandre Arnault, executive vice president at Tiffany & Co., in a press release.
 “As a brand that has always stood for love, strength and self-expression, we could not think of a more iconic couple that better represents Tiffany’s values.
 We are honoured to have the Carters as a part of the Tiffany family.”

-In the photo, shot by Mason Poole, the pair is posing in front of a Tiffany blue Basquiat painting, Jay-Z sitting by Beyoncé’s side.
-A behind-the-scenes image, provided to WWD, shows an additional shot in front of the painting, this time with Beyoncé sitting on the piano.
-While Hova is sporting a black tuxedo with French jewellery designer Jean Schlumberger’s Bird on a Rock brooch in the shoot, Beyoncé is wearing a Balmain black A-line dress with an exposed back, paired with matching opera gloves.
-The couple's looks were styled by Puma creative director June Ambrose and celebrity stylist Marni Senofonte.

-It wouldn't be a Tiffany & Co. without the jewellery.
+It wouldn't be a Tiffany & Co. without the jewelry.
 Throughout the images, Beyoncé wears the brand's iconic 128-carat yellow diamond necklace.
-Since its release in 1887, the $30 million (£21.8 million) piece has been worn by socialite Mrs. E. Sheldon Whitehouse, Audrey Hepburn in the promotional photos for Breakfast At Tiffany’s, and Lady Gaga at the 2019 Academy Awards.
+Since its release in 1887, the $30 million USD piece has been worn by socialite Mrs. E. Sheldon Whitehouse, Audrey Hepburn in the promotional photos for Breakfast At Tiffany’s, and Lady Gaga at the 2019 Academy Awards.

-The nods to the 1961 film Breakfast At Tiffany's, which famously featured Holly Golightly eating breakfast outside of the jewellery brand’s storefront, go beyond the necklace.
-Not only does Beyoncé wears a black dress similar to the Givenchy number sported by Audrey Hepburn in the movie’s opening scene, but the “Drunk In Love” singer’s hair is also styled in a high bun reminiscent of Hepburn’s look (it’s only missing the tiny tiara).
-The pair also referenced the 1961 movie with an accompanying film — debuting September 15 — shot by Jay-Z, in which Beyoncé is singing a new version of “Moon River."

 The Carters’ ad campaign is set to debut on September 2, with additional films by director Dikayl Rimmasch debuting in the coming months.